williamlempinen/williamlempinen/README.md

 Constantly seeking for good coding practices and interesting projects to educate myself 🕵️‍♂️

+Currently working as a research assistant at [University of Turku](https://tt.utu.fi/sweng/)

 ### 📫 How to reach me:

 - [LinkedIn](www.linkedin.com/in/william-lempinen-0b6ba625a)